penkaldci/final-project-backend/README.md

 To get started with the project, follow these steps:

 1. Clone the project repository to your local machine: `git clone git@github.com:penkaldci/final-project-backend.git`.
+2. Navigate to the server directory `cd server`.
-2. Install the project dependencies by running `npm install`.
+3. Install the project dependencies by running `npm install`.
 The following dependencies are used in this project:

    - `cors`: ^2.8.5
    - `dotenv`: ^16.3.1